Click to toggle navigation menu.

 Nancy brings Tanenbaum over 25 years of fund development experience.
 An accomplished grant writer and relationship builder, Nancy has expanded resources to promote a wide range of social justice issues ranging from workers’ rights, to child care for low income working families, to quality education for young children with special needs.
 She comes to New York from Pensacola Habitat for Humanity, where her efforts not only expanded the organization’s ability to provide safe, affordable homes for families in the community, but also initiated unique projects to build understanding and acceptance through interfaith collaboratives.
 Nancy’s development strategy reaches out to a full spectrum of potential contributors, including individuals, corporations, faith communities, foundations, civic organizations, and government funders.
 Mrs. Wolfe holds a B.A. in Communications from The Pennsylvania State University and Master’s in Public Policy from New England College.
 She is excited to roll up her sleeves and get to work building greater opportunity for Tanebaum’s powerful mission.

-Melinda Zalma, Manager of Programs
+Rabbi Melinda Zalma, Manager of Programs

 Melinda previously served as Program Director at the Jewish Community Relations Council of New York (JCRC-NY).
 In her work there, she brought together diverse people and organizations to build bridges and strengthen the community.
-Now at the rank of Commander, she has served as a chaplain in the US Navy Reserve Component for over 20 years.
+Now at the rank of Captain, she has served as a chaplain in the US Navy Reserve Component for over 20 years.
 Melinda was ordained from the Jewish Theological Seminary where she also received her Masters in Midrash (stories and interpretations of the Jewish Bible).
 She obtained her Bachelors of Science in electrical engineering from Northwestern University.